Mauro Icardi: 2019–20: Initial loan and first trophies

 On 2 September 2019, Icardi joined French club Paris Saint-Germain on a one-season loan deal with a €70 million option to buy.
 He made his debut for PSG off the bench in their 1–0 win against Strasbourg on 14 September.
 On 1 October, he scored his first goal for the club in a 1–0 away win over Galatasaray, in the UEFA Champions League.
 On 5 October, he scored his first goal in Ligue 1 in a 4–0 home win over Angers.
 Icardi scored a brace against rivals Marseille on 27 October in a 4–0 win.
 He got his first hat-trick for the club on 8 January 2020, in a 6–1 Coupe de la Ligue win over Saint-Étienne.

 On 1 May, Icardi won his first club trophy, as PSG were crowned Ligue 1 champions after the season had been called off amid the COVID-19 pandemic; at the time of the league's premature suspension, PSG were in first place, with a twelve–point lead over second–placed Marseille.
-After the season resumed in the summer, Icardi went onto win the Coupe de France, Coupe de la Ligue, and reached the UEFA Champions League final, in which he remained an unused substitute despite being the team's leading goalscorer in the tournament with 5 goals in 7 games, alongside Kylian Mbappé.
 On 31 May, Paris Saint-Germain and Inter Milan reached an agreement for Icardi's transfer, worth a reported €60 million.
 Icardi signed a four-year contract with PSG.
+After the season resumed in the summer, Icardi went onto win the Coupe de France, Coupe de la Ligue, and reached the UEFA Champions League final, in which he remained an unused substitute despite being the team's leading goalscorer in the tournament with 5 goals in 7 games, alongside Kylian Mbappé.